The Future is Now: AFSCME Local 2329 Leaders Pass the Torch to Next Generation

 Looking ahead, Local 2329 plans to send delegates to the upcoming PA AFL-CIO and AFSCME International conventions.
 Several officers have also expressed interest in serving on committees and becoming more involved in broader union initiatives.

-With a new generation of leaders stepping up and a strong focus on training, engagement, and activism, AFSCME Local 2329 is building a bright future for its members at PennWest Edinboro.
+With a new generation of leaders stepping up and a strong focus on training, engagement, and activism, AFSCME Local 2329 is building a brighter future for its members at PennWest Edinboro with the support of those who came before.